You can be sure you’ll get the most updated and to the last minute information

 As this is changing rapidly and several times during a day, please check the announcements constantly on our website: www.livinlovin.gr.
 You can also like our Official Page on Facebook: www.facebook.com/livinlovinathens, or Follow us: @livinlovin.gr on Twitter to be sure you’ll get all the information needed.

-So far, the following Unions have announced that will participate:
+So far, the following Unions have announced their participation

-* ADEDY (Public Sector Workers Union): That affects you if you have dealings with: tax offices, court houses, post offices, public schools, state hospital doctors, Citizens’ Information Centre (KEP), OAED, etc, or if you are planning to visit a Public-run museum. (not all of them), private museums (NAM, Benaki, etc), unaffected.
+That affects you if you have dealings with: tax offices, court houses, post offices, public schools, state hospital doctors, Citizens’ Information Centre (KEP), OAED, etc, or if you are planning to visit a Public-run museum or archaeological site (not all of them), – private museums (NAM, Benaki, will be unaffected.

 *EEEKE (Air Traffic Controllers’ Association of Greece): 24-hour strike